imadd01/bac/README.md

 As a student preparing for the national exam myself, I experienced firsthand the difficulty of finding structured and reliable resources.

-2BAC-HUB reflects my interest in using technology to solve practical educational problems and improve accessibility for other students.
+2BAC-HUB reflects my interest in coding to solve practical educational problems and improve accessibility for other students.